Fallen-Breath/smcr/README.md

 *Available when `reject` is `true`*

-Optional setting, the message to be sent back to the client as the disconnect reason
+Optional option, the message to be sent back to the client as the disconnect reason

 If not given, SMCR will just close the connection directly